OpenTSDB/opentsdb.net/docs/source/installation.rst

 Source Layout
 -------------

-There are two main branches in the GIT repo.
-The ``master`` branch is the latest stable release along with any bug fixes that have been committed between releases.
-Currently, the ``master`` branch is OpenTSDB 2.0.1.
-The ``next`` branch is the next major or minor version of OpenTSDB with new features and development.
-When ``next`` is stable, it will be merged into ``master``.
-Currently the ``next`` branch is 2.1.0 RC 1.
-Additional branches may be present and are used for testing or developing specific features.
+.. index:: Source
+There are four main branches in the GIT repo.

+* **master** This is the current release of OpenTSDB.
+It has been marked as stable and in between releases, only bug-fixes are applied.
+This is always suitable for running in production.
+* **maintenance** This was the previous release of OpenTSDB and may have bug fixes applied in between releases.
+* **next** The current version of OpenTSDB under development.
+This version is suitable for development environments and may have new features as well as bug fixes.
+If a release candidate has been cut, this branch will only contain bug fixes and is suitable for a staging environment.
+* **put** The next version of OpenTSDB that may have new features when a release candidate is present in the **next** branch.

 Debian Package
 --------------